Fireworks Displays Pose a Safety Risk, Here’s How to Stay Safe

 - Always wear safety glasses or goggles when handling fireworks.

 - If you’re traveling for the Fourth, never attempt to bring legally purchased firecrackers or fireworks in your baggage.
-These are strictly prohibited in every airport across the world.
+These are illegal in every airport across the world.
 Check the laws in the state you’re planning to travel to, and purchase upon arrival.
 Ignoring this warning can result in extreme consequences and heavy jail time.

 - Read all instruction labels and warnings on firework packaging before using them.